 Alabama Hills Owens Valley Road Trip points of interest you don’t want to miss.

 Take a drive in the Alabama Hills’ “movie flats” and walk in the footsteps of the Lone Ranger, Russell Crowe, Gene Autry, and Mel Gibson.
 Or simply enjoy the natural beauty of one of California’s most delightfully weird outdoor destinations while hiking, biking or climbing.

 Located in the Owens Valley at the foot of the Sierra Nevada Mountains, the Alabama Hills’ collection of spectacularly unique sunburned granite rock formations and arches has become known as the quintessential western landscape.

 Alabama Hills History

 The Alabama Hills got its name from prospectors living and mining in the area during the Civil War.
 When news reached California about the Confederates’ warship’s victories, the CSS Alabama miners supporting the South named their claims in the ship’s honor.

 Even though Union forces sunk the ship in 1864, the name “Alabama Hills” stuck.

 On May 24, 1969, the US Bureau of Land Management (BLM) designated 30,000 acres of the area west of Lone Pine, CA, as the “Alabama Hills Recreation Area.”

-The unique rock formations of the Alabama Hills not only make a stunning playground for geologists and tourists alike; they have also proved to be a perfect set for movies.
+The unique rock formations of the Alabama Hills not only make a stunning playground for geologists and tourists alike; they have also proved to be a perfect set of movies.